petter-holmberg/cpp-ref/classes.md

 `protected` is no more encapsulated than public! (see `using`).
 [Meyers05](#Meyers05) §22

 Declare data members private.
-It gives clients syntactically uniform access to data, affords fine-grained acess control, allows invariants to be enforced, and offers class authors implementation flexibility.
+It gives clients syntactically uniform access to data, affords fine-grained access control, allows invariants to be enforced, and offers class authors implementation flexibility.
 [Meyers05](#Meyers05) §22

 ### const